Leadership

 AKILAH MANCE, J.D.

 Akilah Mance joined HFSC in 2018 as the corporation’s in-house general counsel.
-She serves as the chief legal officer for HFSC, including managing outside legal counsel and providing legal advisement to the organization and its board of directors.
-She works closely with HFSC’s leadership and management team to address the legal implications of HFSC’s daily operations.
-Ms. Mance has almost 15 years of experience in criminal law, municipal law and general litigation.
-She previously served as a senior felony prosecutor at the Harris County District Attorney’s Office and an associate attorney at a municipal law firm.
-Ms. Mance has a J.D. from the University of Georgia School of Law and a B.A. from Rice University.
+She serves as the chief legal officer for HFSC, providing legal advisement to the organization and its board of directors.
+She works closely with HFSC leadership and management to address the legal implications of HFSC’s daily operations.
+In her role as director of government affairs, she helps lead a team focused on building meaningful relationships with local, state, and federal officials on a wide range of organizational priorities.
+Ms. Mance has over 16 years of experience in criminal law, municipal law, and general litigation.
+Previously, she served as a senior felony prosecutor at the Harris County District Attorney’s Office and as an attorney at a municipal law firm.
+Her career in public service and government relations spans across county and city government as well as the state legislature.
+Ms. Mance earned her J.D. from the University of Georgia School of Law and a B.A. in Political Science and English from Rice University.
 She also completed coursework at Philipps Universität-Marburg in Germany and Oxford University in England.

 AMY CASTILLO, PH.D.